DPM Gan on Singapore's economic growth & job creation

 The ESR committees’ recommendations are thus aimed at growing good jobs and supporting businesses and workers to transform, he said.

-Singapore should broaden the range of good jobs available that “should reflect their aspirations as well as their talents and skills”, said Neo.
+Singapore should broaden the range of good jobs available, and these “should reflect (people’s) aspirations as well as their talents and skills”, said Neo.
 These should expand across sectors including high-value tech roles, as well as skilled trades and care jobs in social services.

 Separately, the country should strengthen skills and lifelong learning to help Singaporeans upskill and reskill throughout their careers.